Environment & Sustainability

 Green electricity

-In 2021, our parent company invested in two wind turbines.
-The wind turbines supply the group annually with approximately 1.3 million kWh of green electricity.
-This is enough to comfortably supply both KUST Hotel & Spa, as well as Restaurant Tage with energy.
-This investment, along with the boreholes, makes the hotel self-sufficient in green energy.
+In 2021, our parent group invested in two wind turbines.
+The wind turbines provide the group with approximately 1.3 million kWh of green electricity each year.
+This is enough to more than supply both KUST Hotel & Spa and Restaurant Tage with energy.
+This investment, together with the boreholes, makes the hotel self-sufficient in green energy.

 Reduced energy consumption

-- All lighting in hotel rooms is turned off when the guest leaves the room and takes their key card.
+• All lighting in hotel rooms is turned off when the guest leaves the room and takes with their key card.

-- All lighting in the hotel, spa, and restaurant are, of course, energy-efficient LED or low-energy fixtures.
+• All lighting in the hotel, spa, and restaurant is, of course, energy-efficient LED or low-energy fixtures.

-- We give all our guests the option to choose so-called Stay Cleaning, which means we do not wash bed linens and towels every day unless the guest requests it.
-In this way, we reduce the consumption of both water, electricity, and chemicals.
+• We give all our guests the option to choose so-called Stay Cleaning, which means we do not wash bed linens and towels every day unless the guest wishes it.
+In this way, we reduce the consumption of water, electricity, and chemicals.

-- All washbasin taps in the entire hotel are controlled by motion sensors to minimize water usage.
+• All wash basin faucets in the entire hotel are controlled by motion sensors to minimize water usage.

 Building materials

-The concrete on the facade of KUST contains Titanium dioxide, which absorbs pollution and thereby contributes to the improvement of outdoor air and reduces the levels of nitrogen oxides from our surrounding street traffic.
+The concrete in the facade at KUST contains Titanium dioxide, which eats pollution and thus contributes to the improvement of outdoor air and reduces the levels of nitrogen oxides from our surrounding street traffic.

-Our concrete facade (Tiomix) “absorbs” nitrogen oxides in the surrounding air and functions as an air purifier, you could say that the concrete facade corresponds to the carbon dioxide uptake of a couple of thousand trees in the city center.
+Our concrete facade (Tiomix) “eats” nitrogen oxides in the surrounding air and acts as an air purifier; one could say that the concrete facade corresponds to the carbon dioxide uptake of a couple of thousand trees in the central city.

-The carpets in the hotel are made from used fishing nets collected from the sea and instead given new life through reuse.
+The carpets in the hotel are made from discarded fishing nets collected from the sea and have been given new life through reuse.

 Sustainable furnishings

-Our goal is for the furnishings in the hotel to last a long time.
-Therefore, we choose quality that endures over time, to avoid “use and throw away.”
-As far as possible, furniture that is replaced is reused.
+Our goal is for the furniture in the hotel to last a long time.
+Therefore, we choose quality that lasts over time to avoid “wear and tear.”
+As much as possible, furniture that is replaced is reused.

 During the construction of the hotel, all fixed furnishings were built on-site by a local carpentry shop.